Approximating Minimum Cost Connectivity Orientation and Augmentation: Introduction

-While we apply the same framework of iterative rounding, our application requires a number of new techniques and ideas.
-Firstly, the standard cut relaxation for the problem, \eqref{lp:2}, is not amenable for the iterative rounding framework and we exhibit basic feasible solutions with no variable having a large fractional value.
+While we also use the framework of iterative rounding, our application requires a number of new techniques and ideas.
+Firstly, the standard cut relaxation for the problem, \eqref{lp:2}, is not amenable for the iterative rounding framework.
+We exhibit basic feasible solutions with no variable having a large fractional value.
 Instead, we use the characterization given by Frank~\cite{frank80} of undirected graphs that admit a $(k,\ell)$-edge connected orientation.
-This yields a different linear programming formulation~\eqref{lp}, which has constraints for partitions and co-partitions as opposed to cut constraints.
+This yields a different linear programming formulation~\eqref{lp}, which has constraints for partitions as opposed to cut constraints.
 However, the standard uncrossing technique for cuts is no longer applicable.
-One of the main contributions of our result is to extend the uncrossing technique to partition and co-partition constraints and show that any basic feasible solution is characterized by partition/co-partition constraints forming an appropriately defined tree structure (Theorem~\ref{thm:charac}).
+One of the main contributions of our result is to extend the uncrossing technique to partition constraints and show that any basic feasible solution is characterized by partition constraints forming an appropriately defined tree structure (Theorem~\ref{thm:charac}).
 Provided the appropriate set of constraints, the existence of an edge with high fractional value (Theorem~\ref{thm:frac-value}) is proved via the token argument originating from Jain \cite{jain}.
-Again, dealing with partitions/co-partitions requires a substantially more intricate argument; already identifying a tree structure on the tight partitions is nontrivial.
+Again, dealing with partitions requires a substantially more intricate argument; already identifying a tree structure on the tight partitions is nontrivial.

-Thus we show that every basic feasible solution $x^*$ must contain an edge $e\in {V\choose 2}\setminus E$ such that $x^*_e\ge 1/\ratio$.
-We add all such edges to $F$, and iterate the above method, until we obtain a graph admitting a $(k,\ell)$-edge-connected orientation.
+Thus we show that every basic feasible solution $x^*$ must contain an edge $e\in E^*$ such that $x^*_e\ge 1/\ratio$.
+We add all such edges to $F$, and iterate until we obtain a graph admitting a $(k,\ell)$-edge-connected orientation.
 Our results are valid for the more general, abstract problem setting of covering nonnegative crossing $G$-supermodular functions, introduced by Frank \cite{frank80}.
+This extension involves extending our uncrossing techniques to collection of partitions and \emph{co-partitions} since the linear programming formulation has constraints for both partitions and co-partitions.
+This introduces slightly more technical challenges but gives an unified and general framework to present our results.